raclettejs/raclette-docs/docs/plugin-development/metadata.md

 ## Validation

-The Raclette framework will validate your plugin metadata on load.
+The raclette framework will validate your plugin metadata on load.
 Ensure:

 - `name` is unique across installed plugins
 - `version` follows semantic versioning format